craigahobbs/file-prompt/README.md

 ### Message Variables

-You can specify one or more variable in a message's text using the syntax, `{{var}}`.
+You can specify one or more variable references in a message's text using the syntax, `{{var}}`.
 A variable's value is specified using the `-v` argument.
 For example:

 ```
 ctxkit -v package ctxkit -m 'Write a 100 word or less description of the Python "{{package}}"'